florrdv/florrdv/README.md

 ___

 Hey there!
-My name is Flor, a Belgian software engineer currently focused on building innovative experiences on web3 and reverse engineering.
+My name is Flor, I'm a Belgian software engineer and startup founder currently focused on building innovative experiences on web3 and reverse engineering.

 ### Experience 🕵️‍♂️
 A large part of my career was focused developing state of the art community monetization and e-commerce automation products, for which performance and scaling are absolutely critical.
 Here's a few of the technologies I've gotten the chance to work on mastering over the years.